 - Use evidence-based practice

 - Coursework – Trainees will take three courses (9 units) in addition to the coursework required for their graduate degree and credentialling.
-These include two courses focusing on ASD and one on augmentative and alternative communication (AAC).

 - SPED 791: Nature of Autism Spectrum Disorders (Offered Fall, Spring, and sometimes Summer)